 This is useful for larger businesses with specialist equipment, or companies with major production facilities.
 These audits focus on a major subsystem, such as boilers or compressed air systems.
 It involves additional measurements to quantify opportunities to a higher level of accuracy than less complex audits.

 Energy auditor training and accreditation varies between states and territories.

-The Energy Efficiency council has a list of service providers on its website.
+The Energy Efficiency Council website has a list of service providers.

-The NSW Government website lists energy efficiency experts.
+The NSW Government's Energy Saver website lists energy efficiency experts.

 Selecting an energy assessor

 The Australian standards specify the kinds of skills, knowledge and experience assessors need to do their job well.
 These requirements can vary across industry depending on the audit required and the equipment used by the business.
 Questions to ask when selecting an assessor can include:

 - Have you assessed other businesses in my sector?